 - The gear (for skate skiing in particular) can be expensive.

-- You need to be in optimum or near optimum physical condition to do skiing, and in certain cases, requires you to do training to build up your upper arms and legs – this may not be possible for everyone.
+- You need to be in optimum or near optimum physical condition to do nordic skiing, and in certain cases, requires you to do training to build up your upper arms and legs – this may not be possible for everyone.

-No matter what age or level you are at, cross country skiing has long-lasting health and non-health related benefits.
+No matter what age or level you are at, the classic style cross country skiing has long-lasting health and non-health related benefits.
 If your goal is to stay fit and happy this winter, then do not hold back – timing has never been better.
 Get your skiing shoes on and get a move on!